leolanese/leolanese/README.md

   <h2> Hi, I'm Leo Lanese 👋 </h2>
   <h3>Senior Angular Developer  |  AI & Data-Driven UX</h3>

-Results-driven Software Engineer with over 15+ years of tech experience, specialising in `Angular Front-End development`, and a proven track record at renowned organisations.
+Senior Angular Developer & JS Speaker with 15+ years of UK contracting experience.
+With a foundation in Computer Systems Analysis and backed by 34+ professional recommendations, I deliver scalable, high-performance, user-centric applications that improve usability and elevate product quality.

-As a `Angular Front-End developer`, my role goes beyond writing code, it's about crafting `high-performance`, `scalable` `user experiences` with `Analytics`, that users not only love but also feel deeply connected to.
+I drive team velocity as a Centaur-Engineer, integrating AI-assisted tooling to automate commoditised tasks and compress development cycles.
+Specilising in `Angular and Front-End architecture`, my role goes beyond writing code, it's about crafting `high-performance`, `scalable user experiences`, that users not only love but also feel deeply connected to.
 By focusing on creating applications that users trust, rely on, and want to keep using, I aim to build products that truly resonate with their needs and improve their lives.<br />

 </div>